pearcej/BinaryAdd/README.md

 *FIXME*

 ## References:
-- This repo contains a stub by Jan Pearce
+- This repo contains a stubs by Mario Nakazawa and Jan Pearce
 - *FIXME*